Master of Arts in International Peacebuilding

 The Value of Experience

-Our students complete their degree with a capstone project or personal action plan.
-Students who are returning to communities they know well can work on a project that arises from a need in that community.
-Students going into a new community will work on a personal action plan.
-They will map out their own theory of change as a peacebuilder, and plan how they will apply what they have learned at Hartford International to become an agent of change in their new community.
+Our students complete their degree with a capstone project they design around a need or conflict in their community.
+They will map out their theory of change as a peacebuilder and plan how they will apply what they have learned at Hartford International to address that need or conflict.

 Faculty